Cartroo/ttrack/ttrack/README.rst

 Aggregate reports of the time spent on tasks can be produced, and arbitrary tags can be applied to tasks for flexible categorisation.

-    **NOTE:** TTrack was written for use on Unix-like platforms, and appears to work on both Linux and OSX.
+    TTrack was written for use on Unix-like platforms, and appears to work on both Linux and OSX.
 It hasn't been tested on Windows at all, although I would hope that any compatibility issues would be minor.